microsoft/vscode-azurearmtools/README.md

 ### Go to Definition

-Go to definition can be used to navigate to both parameter and variable definitions.
-To use go to definition, place your cursor on the parameter or variable name and press `F12` or right-click and select **Go to Definition**.
+Go to definition can be used to navigate to parameter, variable and user-defined function definitions.
+To use go to definition, place your cursor on the parameter, variable or function name and press `F12` or right-click and select **Go to Definition**.

 ![Image showing the Go to Definition dialog on a parameter reference](./images/go-to-definition.png)